stac-utils/stac-server/README.md

   /dev/stdout
 ```

-Stac-server is now ready to ingest data!

 #### OpenSearch fine-grained access control

-As of version 2.0.0, stac-server on"ly supports fine-grained access control to
+As of version 2.0.0, stac-server only supports fine-grained access control to
 OpenSearch, and no longer supports "AWS Connection" mode.

 **Warning**: Unfortunately, fine-grained access control cannot be enabled on an